shuftipro/iOS-SDK/ShuftiPro Sdk/README.md

 08 Nov 2021 | Remove request timeout time and added support of WKWebview.
 01 Dec 2021 | Bugs fixes and UI improvements.
 28 Mar 2022 | Bug fixes and improve user experience
+12 May 2022    | Add new features in existing SDK